Ignite your writing passion on our retreats

 Here’s what’s on offer for 2023:

-Then there’s our now-famous Venice in Autumn retreat experience
+There’s our now-famous Venice in Autumn retreat experience

 It’s been running for six years now.
 Book early, though.
 Many of our Venice habitues return year after year.